kiukairor/K8s-ollama-deepseek/README.md

-# On deploying ollama framework in K8s
+# On deploying Ollama framework in K8s

 This project is a simple attempt to deploy Ollama in a K8s cluster.
 In addition we are also deploying open-webui to ease how to talk to the chatbot.